staxar108/file-organizer/README.md

 - Automatic sorting by file extension
 - Automatic creation of subfolders
 - Safe file moving
-- Categories can be modified in the code

 # Usage
 Run the executable.